teng4/how.to./How_To_configure_Unity_to_receive_ROS_data_and_import_URDF_robot_model.md

 - Add a `Scripts` folder inside folder `Assets`.
 - Inside `Scripts` folder, create a new cs script (say, `ROSDataReceiver.cs`) to receive ROS data msg.
+- Create an empty object in the scene, rename it as `ROSDataReceiver`, and attach the `ROSDataReceiver.cs` to it.

 Copy-paste the following code into `ROSDataReceiver.cs` for receiving data from ROS.